T2 road (Zambia): Road Network

 The T2 from its junction with the T3 road in Kapiri Mposhi to its junction with the T1 road south of Kafue is part of the Walvis Bay-Ndola-Lubumbashi Development Road.

-The T2 from the Tanzania Border to the Cairo Road/Great East Road junction in Lusaka is part of the Tanzam Highway and is known as the Great North Road.
+The T2 from the Tanzania Border to the Cairo Road/Great East Road junction in Lusaka is part of the Tanzam Highway and is known as Zambia's Great North Road.

 Great North Road

 In the past, the M1 road from Mpika northwards, through Kasama, to Mbala and Mpulungu was known as Zambia's Great North Road.
 Then, the name Great North Road was given to the T2 road from Mpika north-east to the Tanzania Border at Nakonde, probably due to the fact that it is part of the Cape to Cairo Road.
 So, the M1 road is now referred to as the Old Great North Road.

 The road connecting Lusaka and Livingstone (which was the capital of the nation before 1935) was originally regarded as being part of the Great North Road of Zambia.
 Then, after the capital of the nation became Lusaka in 1935, Lusaka was regarded as the southern terminus of the Great North Road and the road connecting Lusaka to Livingstone was no-longer regarded as part of the route.

-So, Zambia's Great North Road is currently the section of the T2 road from the Tanzania Border at Nakonde to Lusaka.
+The section from Mpika to Lusaka remains part of the Great North Road & so, Zambia's Great North Road is currently the section of the T2 road from the Tanzania Border at Nakonde to Lusaka.

 Lusaka West Ring Road

 A new bypass road was constructed in Lusaka, named the Lusaka West Ring Road, as part of the Lusaka Decongestion Project (LDP).
-It was constructed in order for north-south traffic that has no need of stopping in Lusaka to bypass the City Centre, which is a busy commercial area, to the west.
+It was constructed in order for north-south traffic that has no need of stopping in Lusaka to bypass the city centre, which is a busy commercial area, to the west.
 It was opened in 2020.

 It starts in Kabangwe, approximately 13 kilometres north of the Lusaka Central Business District, at a junction with the T2 road (Great North Road).
 It passes through Lusaka West, meeting Mungwi Road, Mumbwa Road, Los Angeles Road and Makeni Road, before rejoining the T2 (Kafue Road) south of the suburb of Makeni, approximately 8 kilometres south of the Lusaka Central Business District.

 The Lusaka West Ring Road eases traffic that occurs in the roads of Lusaka's central area, primarily Cairo Road and Lumumba Road, which are the main thoroughfares used to go from the southern side of the CBD to the northern side of the CBD and vice versa.